Software Patents Damage Society

 - Patent examiners, patent lawyers & patent office

-management all make a great deal of money from this
+management & staff all make lots of money from this

-obstruction of the public, & naturally don't want to
+obstruction of the public, & naturally don't want it to

 stop.
 "Screw the public, & join the gravy train!" about